Attachment & Trauma Therapy for Women in San Antonio

 This work goes deeper than supportive therapy.
 We’re not only looking at symptoms.
 We’re working with the nervous system, relational patterns, and the deeper emotional learning underneath them.

-Where It Lives in the Body
+Where It Lives

-We work beneath the symptoms, with the physical reactions and sensations that arrive before you’ve even decided to have them.
+We also work beneath the symptoms, with the physical reactions and sensations that arrive before you’ve even decided to have them.
 Rather than trying to manage or override these responses, we meet trauma where it lives in the nervous system, helping the body complete what it couldn't at the time.

 The Woman Underneath